rharkes/simpleairsensor/README.md

 * Solder to the MH-Z19B
 * Plug the MHZ19B in port D6, the MBE280 in one of the I2C ports and the OLED in the other I2C port.
 * Upload the code to the arduino

+## Usage
+Simply connect to a usb-c phone charger
+Can also be made portable with a powerbank and a usb-c cable.